CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module CON.4 Selection and use of standard software.md

 Backup copies should be made and checked from the original media.
 Original media and all copies must be kept secure from unauthorized access.
 The copies made should be numbered and included in inventories.
 Copies that are no longer needed should be deleted or destroyed.
 Also, original media and original installers must be checked for malicious software before first use.

-Optionally, a checksum can be generated via the original data carriers or via a reference version installed during the test.
+Optionally, a checksum can be created via the original data carriers or via a reference version installed during the test.
 Based on this, the integrity of the media used for this or the versions stored in local networks or the correct installation can be checked prior to installation.
 In addition, installed programs can be provided with checksums in addition to protection against unauthorized changes to the shared configuration.
 In this way, even infections with previously unknown malware can be detected.
 It can also be determined if a virus infection occurred before or after installation.

 #### CON.4.M2 Development of the installation instructions for standard software